-The ACLU of Iowa Legal Program file lawsuits and amicus briefs in cases that will broadly impact fundamental rights and freedoms in Iowa.
-It works to ensure that government throughout the state, at all levels, complies with civil liberties.
+The ACLU of Iowa Legal Program files lawsuits and amicus briefs in cases that will broadly impact fundamental rights and freedoms in Iowa.
+It works to protect civil liberties from violation by all levels of government throughout the state.

 Questions about the Legal Department

-The ACLU of Iowa takes only very specific types of cases and complaints.
+The ACLU of Iowa takes only very specific types of cases.
 Are you wondering what kinds of cases it often accepts?
 Or who will review your requests for assistance?
 To read the answers to these questions and more, click here.

 If you have a civil liberties legal question or problem, you have two different ways to reach us—by email or by writing us through regular mail.
-We do not generally answer legal questions or take information about legal complaints over the phone.
+We do not generally answer legal questions or take information about legal complaints over the phone or in person.
 To find out how to contact us with a legal problem, click here.

 To view the legal documents filed or created by the ACLU of Iowa, click here.